Early Martin Guitars

 Martin & Coupa Spanish Style Guitar

-such as the Stauffer Style headstock, while adding features of the Spanish guitar.
+including the "Stauffer Style" headstock with "Vienna Gears", while adding features of the Spanish guitar.

 elegantly curved Spanish heel, Spanish style interior false foot, tie style bridge with ivory inset, fan braces, two piece rosewood sides with simple

-lengthwise center strip dividing the two pieces, and both bindings and simple back strip with straight lines extending into the heel made of holly.
+lengthwise center strip dividing the two pieces, and both bindings and simple back strip with straight lines

-Illustrated in Evans, "Guitars: Music, History, Construction and the Players, from Renaissance to Rock":
+Illustrated in Evans, "Guitars: Music, History, Construction and the Players, from Renaissance to Rock"

 "This instrument has a combination of features that is, to our knowledge, unique on a Martin guitar.
 The head design is similar to that used by